adarsh-121/wpt-excel-integration/README.md

  * "RequestSheet" will contain 'test-Urls', 'API-Key', 'Location'.

  * "ResultSheet", this sheet will be used to populate the test results.
-For now, we are populating 'Test-URL', 'Test-Id', 'Total Blocking Time (TBT)', 'Largest Contentful Paint(LCP)', 'Cumulative Layout Shift (CLS)', 'SpeedIndex', 'Time To FirstByte'
+For now, we are populating metrics like 'Test-URL', 'Test-Id', 'Total Blocking Time (TBT)', 'Largest      Contentful Paint(LCP)', 'Cumulative Layout Shift (CLS)', 'SpeedIndex', 'Time To FirstByte'

    ![image](https://user-images.githubusercontent.com/81590480/126377055-65c1dfd2-cde5-40e6-a954-11da93b5df3e.png)